1. VISA INFORMATION

 - Does Gaba sponsor visas?

 Yes, visa sponsorship is available for qualified applicants.
 Gaba can offer the Engineer/Specialist in Humanities/International Services Visa.
 Do be aware, however, that the visa sponsorship process can take as long as three months, during which time the applicant is ineligible to teach.
-See “What is an Engineer/ Specialist in Humanities / International Services Visa?” below for more details on this particular status.
+See “What is an Engineer/ Specialist in Humanities / International Services Visa?” below for more details.

 - What is an Engineer/ Specialist in Humanities / International Services Visa?